 Did you know that only 33 percent of employees in the United States are engaged in their jobs, according to Gallup’s “2017 State of the American Workplace” report?
 In fact, employee engagement as a whole increased only 3 percent from 2012 to 2016, according to the aforementioned report.

 Employee engagement is critical to a company’s success.
 After all, an engaged employee is a productive one.
-To increase employee engagement, bring the following into your culture and HR processes:
+To increase employee engagement, bring the following into your culture and HR strategy:

 - Gamification: Incorporate gamification into employee activities, such as achievement-tracking and peer competition.